SkillsWorkflow/Documentation/SkillsWorkflow/docs/design/dashboard.md

 ---
-id: ws-margins
+id: dashboard
-title: Workspace margins guidelines
+title: Dashboard guidelines
-sidebar_label: Workspace Margins
+sidebar_label: Dashboard
+sidebar_position: 8
 ---
 Margins workspace will show the balance by company between planned and remaining time.
 This workspace is intended to measure company profitability.